-In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the audit of Screen Queensland Pty Ltd for the year ended 30 June 2018, I declare that, to the best of my knowledge and belief, there have been;
+As lead auditor for the audit of Screen Queensland Pty Ltd for the financial year ended 30 June 2019, I declare that, to the best of my knowledge and belief, there have been:

-- a) No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit, and - b) No contraventions of any applicable code of professional conduct in relation to the audit.
+- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit, and - b) no contraventions of any applicable code of professional conduct in relation to the audit.

-P CHRISTENSEN

-as Delegate of the Auditor-General

-Queensland Audit Office Brisbane
+Paul Christensen as delegate of the Auditor-General Queensland Audit Office Brisbane day of August 2019.

-Signed at Brisbane on this 300 day of August 2018.
+Signed at Brisbane on this